New postprocessing demonstration video is here.

 To be possible to build binary file *.dll of a postprocessor from its source files (Postprocessor.cs, Registers.cs, *.csproj etc.) follow the instructions below.

 Download and install .NET SDK x64 from the official site (https://dotnet.microsoft.com/download, size ~150 Mb).
 There is a simple step-by-step guide there.
-Latest .NET 5.0 version required.
+Latest .NET 6.0 version required for SprutCAM 16.
+For SprutCAM 15 you should use .NET 5.0 version.

 To be able to write source files, download and install the latest available version of Visual Studio Code (https://code.visualstudio.com/download, size ~70 Mb).

 - Install C# for Visual Studio Code (powered by OmniSharp) extension from the Visual Studio Code marketplace (https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)

 - It will start Visual Studio Code (abbreviated VSCode) instance on the Extensions tab.
 Just click the “Install” button next to the extension name.
 Sometimes latest versions of VSCode require also manually enabling the "Omnisharp: Use Modern Net" setting which you can find after clicking on gear button next to the extension install button.
 If after completing all items the hints and auto-completion for postprocessors still do not work, try both variants separately - with and without the Use Modern Net option.

 - It is recommended (but not required) to install the extension for editing xml files “XML Language Support by Red Hat” (https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml).